Please complain correctly

 Virtualization to end this

-For the reasons mentioned above, I am using Vagrant to pull a Linux box on which all Docker operations are made (or anything server-side really).
+For the reasons mentioned above, I am using Vagrant or Docker to pull a Linux box on which all server operations are made (or anything server-side really).
 That way my application runs on its native stack and I sidestep everything.
 My host computer can run on whatever it wants and it doesn’t matter.

 That it “doesn’t matter” is really important.
 Web applications and their server libraries should not care about how they behave on anything but their intended production environment.
 Similarly, your host OS should not go out of its way to support libraries that don’t have compatible APIs.